Oluwasetemi/utils/docs/p.md

 # p

-Utility for managing multiple promises.
+Utility for managing multiple promises with a fluent API.

 ## Without